vdubya/Open-Built-Environment-Datasets/README.md

 - [issues](https://github.com/frictionlessdata/example-data-packages/issues) and [requests](https://github.com/frictionlessdata/example-data-packages/issues)
 - code

-We thank the generous [contributors](https://github.com/frictionlessdata/example-data-packages/graphs/contributors) to this project.
+We thank the generous [contributors](https://github.com/frictionlessdata/example-data-packages/graphs/contributors) to the Frictionless Data project.

 To join them, please read [`CONTRIBUTING.md`](.github/CONTRIBUTING.md) for details on our code of conduct and how to submit a pull request.
 Each contributed data package should be licensed as openly as possible.

 ## Zipped Data Packages
 With each commit to the repository, the data package directory is converted into a .zip file so it can be used with [software that supports Frictionless Data ](https://frictionlessdata.io/software/) such as the [Data Curator](http://data-curator.io) app or the [DataPackage.js](https://github.com/frictionlessdata/datapackage-js) library.
 The zip files are stored in the `zip` directory.

-While [the approach to compressing data packages has not been finalised](https://github.com/frictionlessdata/specs/issues/132) a number of [Frictionless Data Software](https://frictionlessdata.io/software/) implementations support zip files.
+While [the Frictionless Data approach to compressing data packages has not been finalised](https://github.com/frictionlessdata/specs/issues/132) a number of [Frictionless Data Software](https://frictionlessdata.io/software/) implementations support zip files.

 *To do: script needed*

 ## Licenses
 Data Packages in this project are licensed as specified in each individual `datapackage.json` file.
-If a license is not specified, it is provided under the [Open Dataase License (ODbL)](https://opendatacommons.org/licenses/odbl/1.0/), and this is the preferred (but not required) license for all submitted data.
+If a license is not specified, it is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>, and this is the preferred (but not required) license for all submitted data.

 ## Credit
-This work is based on of the Frictionless Data [Example Data Packages](https://github.com/frictionlessdata/example-data-packages) repository.
+This work is based on the Frictionless Data [Example Data Packages](https://github.com/frictionlessdata/example-data-packages) repository.